 One of the key elements in securing the quality of statistical data is monitoring users satisfaction.
-The first User Satisfaction Survey was conducted in 2011 and the second in 2014.
-According to the results of the last User Satisfaction Survey, the largest number of respondents were interested for statistics on the area of employment and salaries (in which also belongs the Labor Force Survey), up to 71%.
+The User Satisfaction Survey was conducted 3 times, in 2011, 2014 and 2017.
+According to the results of the last User Satisfaction Survey, the largest number of respondents were interested for statistics on the area of population statistics (58,3%) and area of employment and salaries statistics in which also belongs the Labor Force Survey (50,0%).